CaSkade-Automation/CSS/README.md

 # CSS-Ontology
-An ontology for the Capability, Skill and Service model of Plattform Industrie 4.0
+An ontology containing the definitions of the Capability, Skill and Service (CSS) reference model of Plattform Industrie 4.0.
+The model is presented in this [whitepaper](https://www.plattform-i40.de/IP/Redaktion/EN/Downloads/Publikation/CapabilitiesSkillsServices.html).
+There is also a scientific publication about the CSS reference model in case you want to cite this work: https://www.degruyter.com/document/doi/10.1515/auto-2022-0117/html

 ## Overview
 This is an ontology implementation of the CSS reference model as defined by [this Plattform Industrie 4.0 Whitepaper](https://www.plattform-i40.de/IP/Redaktion/DE/Downloads/Publikation/CapabilitiesSkillsServices.html).
-The definitions according to this whitepaper can be found in a [Wiki page](https://github.com/hsu-aut/css-ontology/wiki/Definitions).
+All definitions according to this whitepaper can be found in a [Wiki page](https://github.com/hsu-aut/css-ontology/wiki/Definitions).
 The most important elements of this reference model are:

 ### Capability
 A *Capability* is an implementation-independent specification of a function in industrial production to achieve an effect in the physical or virtual world.
 A *Capability* may be implemented by one or more *Skills*.